liferay/liferay-docs/developer/frameworks/articles/web-experience-management/02-page-fragments/02-developing-a-fragment.markdown

 You're now on the Fragment editing page.
 There are four panes on this screen.
 You enter HTML in the top left pane, CSS in the top right, JavaScript in the bottom left, and preview the results in the bottom right.
+The Fragment Editor even comes with autocomplete functionality!

 ![Figure 1: The Fragment editor provides autocomplete for Liferay Fragment specific tags.](../../../images/fragment-editor-autocomplete.png)